Nearly 100 killed, 19 missing in central Mali village massacre

 "If these concerns are not addressed, there is a high risk of further escalation that could lead to the commission of atrocity crimes," he wrote in a report to the UN Security Council.

+On Monday, Guterres' spokesman said the secretary general was "outraged" by the massacre and that he called "on the Malian authorities to investigate this tragedy and to bring the perpetrators to justice."

+Amnesty International echoed the demand, saying the UN Security Council should renew MINUSMA's mandate.

-In Monday's statement, the Malian government expressed its condolences and said "every measure will be taken to arrest and punish those responsible for this bloodshed."
+The Malian government meanwhile expressed its condolences and said "every measure will be taken to arrest and punish those responsible for this bloodshed."

 "Reinforcements are currently deployed in the sector and carrying out a wide-ranging search," it said in a statement.